Contact us at openinsulin at gmail com.

 Anthony Di Franco

 I've had type I diabetes since my early 20s, and have been interested in widely sharing the fruits of science and technology even longer.
-Now, I work at the intersections of complex adaptive systems, economics, and computing.
-I am a board member of Counter Culture Labs, where I teach and organize events on topics at the intersection of computation and biology, and where I look forward to starting work on open insulin.
+I am a board member of Counter Culture Labs, where I work on making open insulin a reality.
+Outside the lab, I work at the intersections of complex adaptive systems, economics, and computing.

 Trying to make BioHacking reagents and supplies more accessible through The ODIN